Paper airplane icon

 Kampung Code and Kampung Cyber in particular are areas where the street art scene is thriving, and they’re known for their community-driven large-scale murals.

-looking out over a golden sanding beach, blue sea and clear sky with some massive clouds in the distance.
+looking out over a golden sandy beach, blue sea and clear sky with some massive clouds in the distance.

 Oh, hello sand, my old nemesis.